danet-hda/computer-networking/1-lab/1-LabTasks.md

 ## Preparation before getting to your Lab Appointment

-Please re-use the settings from the 1st lab (0-lab) for this lab setup, i.e., same containerlab file und also the same IP adress configuration *host00* and *router00*.
+Please re-use the settings from the 1st lab (0-lab) for this lab setup, i.e., same containerlab file und also the same IP address configuration *host00* and *router00*.

 ### The Programing Language and Environment
 Pick one programming language of your choice, but check: